eshaan-s18/cse15l-lab-reports/labReport1.md

   }
 }[user@sahara ~]$ pwd
 /home
+[user@sahara ~]$ cat /home/lecture1/Hello.java
+import java.io.IOException;
+import java.nio.charset.StandardCharsets;
+import java.nio.file.Files;
+import java.nio.file.Path;

+public class Hello {
+  public static void main(String[] args) throws IOException {
+    String content = Files.readString(Path.of(args[0]), StandardCharsets.UTF_8);
+    System.out.println(content);
+  }
+}[user@sahara ~]$ pwd
+/home
 ```
 This command **does not** output an *error*.
 The working directory was `/home` when the command was run.
-When the `cat` command is run with a relative path to a file as an argument, the output is the content of the file.
-When I run the `cat` command with the argument `lecture1/Hello.java` in the example above, the output I received was the code within the `Hello.java` file.
+When the `cat` command is run with a relative or absolute path to a file as an argument, the output is the content of the file.
+When I run the `cat` command with the relative path argument `lecture1/Hello.java` in the example above, the output I received was the code within the `Hello.java` file.
+When I run the `cat` command with the absolute path argument `/home/lecture1/Hello.java` in the example above, the output I received was the code within the `Hello.java` file.